Business process management

 2. Human-centric BPM

 The majority of business processes fall here.
-These involve human decisions, approvals, and interactions that can’t be fully automated.
+Feedback we have received consistently shows that teams value these human-centric workflows most because they involve decisions, approvals, and interactions that can't be fully automated.

 3. Document-centric BPM